 What’s a banoffee?
 It’s a magical British dessert made from bananas, cream and toffee on a crumbled cookie crust.

 Your favorite, honey-dripping Greek dessert, without the sticky fingers.

 You can make this way ahead of time (like, weeks!) and keep it the freezer until your guests show up.

-Just a little pinch of cayenne gives this pie an unexpected—and totally sophisticated—flavor.
+A little pinch of cayenne gives this pie an unexpected—and totally delicious—flavor.

 These little guys are almost too cute to eat.
 (Key word: almost.)

-A gorgeous orange dessert that isn’t made from pumpkins or sweet potatoes will make your holiday table stand out.
+A gorgeous orange dessert that isn’t made from pumpkins or sweet potatoes.

 It comes together in a flash, with ingredients you probably already have on hand.

 Come on, look how pretty it is.
 You know you want to make it.

 It all comes together in a single skillet, the most work you’ll have to do is slice some figs, and the results are sticky-sweet dessert bliss.